apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 - Many small improvements around auditing facilities, making it easier internally to capture and/or tweak audited fields recorded by the audit log.
 - [JWT Authentication](../authentication/JWT-Authentication.html) is now able to work with and support RSA public/private keypairs.
 - CAS is now able to conditionally geolocate client sessions when building and pinning [SSO Cookies](../authentication/Configuring-SSO-Cookie.html).
+- [Memcached functionality and overall support](../ticketing/Memcached-Ticket-Registry.html) is now deprecated, and is scheduled to be removed in future releases.

 ## Library Upgrades